Finland has ten trees for every person in the world

 Finland is a country of trees and never-ending forests.
 According to rough estimates, there are about ten trees per every person in the world in the Finnish forests.
 In cubic meters, the forest capacity in Finland has never been so large ever since known history of National Forest Inventories (NFI).
 Due to a history of almost hundred years of data collection, Finland has a vast storage of information of its forests.

 Such were the messages by Professor Hannu Ilvesniemi from the Finnish Luke Natural Resource Institute, at the Bioenergy seminar organized at the Permanent Representation of Finland to the European Union in late September.
 The seminar gathered together forest researchers from Finland and Sweden to discuss the significance of forests, and their impact on climate change mitigation, biodiversity and economy.
-The importance of the subject to the two countries is hardly surprising – the two countries represent over 30 percent of the EU’s forestland.
+The importance of the subject to the two countries is hardly surprising – the two countries represent over 30 percent of the EU’s forestland(Link to another website.).

 As Professor Ilvesniemi points out, coexistence of a variety of ecosystems in the forest is important.
 Forest management and use should thus aim at including simultaneous growth of trees of different ages in the forest life cycle.
 Logically, if all the forest would be old, the diversity would also only represent the diversity of an old forest.

 Towards a carbon-neutral society

 By the 1970s, the Finnish forest use more or less equaled the annual growth rate.
 Around that time, with financial support of the World Bank programs were launched to invest heavily in forestry and forest economy.
 Even though wood consumption has increased over the years, as a result of more efficient forestry measures forest growth has accelerated so that only 60-70 per cent of the annual growth has been used in recent years.
 This means that there is enough of stem wood available also for the projected new investments, Ilvesniemi assures.